saz/puppet-rsyslog/README.md

     enable_udp                          true,false          Enable UDP listener.
 Defaults to true. enable_relp                         true,false          Enable RELP listener.
 Defaults to true. enable_onefile                      true,false          Only one logfile per remote host.
-Defaults to false. server_dir                          STRING              Folder where logs will be stored on the server.
+Defaults to false. relay_server                        true,false          If the server should be able to relay the received logs to another server.
+The rsyslog::client must also be set up. server_dir                          STRING              Folder where logs will be stored on the server.
 Defaults to '/srv/log/' custom_config                       STRING              Specify your own template to use for server config.
 Defaults to undef.
 Example usage: custom_config => 'rsyslog/my_config.erb' port                                STRING/INTEGER      Port to listen on for messages via UDP and TCP.
 Defaults to 514